walterhiggins/WMPJS/book-outline.md

 #### The scriptcraft/plugins Folder
 The **scriptcraft/plugins** folder is special for a couple of reasons:

-1. All Javascript files in the scriptcraft/plugins folder are automatically loaded and executed when the server starts.
+1. All JavaScript files in the scriptcraft/plugins folder are automatically loaded and executed when the server starts.
 2. All variables 'exported' from files within the scriptcraft/plugins folder become what are called 'global' variables.
 That means they are public for all the rest of the system to see.

 #### The scriptcraft/modules Folder
 There are other folders in scriptcraft.
 The *scriptcraft/modules* folder is much like the plugins folder.
-It's a folder where you can create new Javascript files.
+It's a folder where you can create new JavaScript files.
 It's similar to scriptcraft/plugins except:

-1. Javascript files inside the scriptcraft/modules folder are *not* automatically loaded or executed when the server starts.
+1. JavaScript files inside the scriptcraft/modules folder are *not* automatically loaded or executed when the server starts.
 2. Variables exported from files in the scriptcraft/modules folder are not automatically available everywhere - they are not 'global' variables.

 We've written some useful code, but how do we get to use it?

 ### Modules
-A module in ScriptCraft is simply a Javascript file.
+A module in ScriptCraft is simply a JavaScript file.
 Throughout this book I will use the words module and file interchangeably because in ScriptCraft they mean the same thing.
-ScriptCraft uses a module system called CommonJS which is also used by NodeJS - an increasingly popular Javascript programming environment.
+ScriptCraft uses a module system called CommonJS which is also used by NodeJS - an increasingly popular JavaScript programming environment.
 Modules provide yet another way to make your code *reusable*.
 We've already used functions to package up statements that we want to call over and over.
 Well, modules provide a way to package up functions.
 So far we've only written one function in our file but in later chapters we'll create modules which have many functions.

 ![Image Source and Licensing http://commons.wikimedia.org/wiki/File:2010-06-11_CSM%26LM.jpg](images/chapter-05/nasa-apollo-modules.jpg)

 Modular systems are good when programming.
 They're good because modules can be combined together to form larger systems.
 Modules usually perform a set of related functions to serve a single purpose.
 So for example, in the diagram above the lunar lander module was only used to land on the moon.
 That was its only purpose.
-Similarly, when writing Javascript modules, it's considered good practice to have the module serve a single purpose.
+Similarly, when writing JavaScript modules, it's considered good practice to have the module serve a single purpose.
 If you're interested in learning more about modules check out the CommonJS website http://www.commonjs.org/specs/modules/1.0/ for more information.
 We'll learn some more about modules throughout this book.

 ### Using Modules
 Getting back to our earlier problem - how do we use the new dice.js module we just created?
 Remember earlier we learned about the special 'exports' variable which is used to expose private variables for use by others?
 Well you may be wondering how we get at variables exposed in this way.
 Fortunately there's a special function called 'require()' which lets us do just that.
 The *require()* function is the counterpart to the *exports* variable.
 In the dice.js file  we use 'exports' to say "here's some of my code you can use", and we use require() to say "Hey I'd like to use the code in the 'dice' module".